Download MP3 Audio Track

 “True happiness is of a retired nature, and an enemy to pomp and noise; it arises, in the first place, from the enjoyment of one’s self; and, in the next, from the friendship of a few select companions” (Joseph Addison).

 Companionableness.
 What are the qualities of a good companion?
 Well, as we suggested in yesterday’s reading, one of them is a respect for our privacy.
 Good companions enjoy our company, but they also honor our solitude.
-But there are other traits as well, and almost all of them are virtues of character: sympathy, understanding, sense of humor, kindness, enjoyment of life, curiosity, and many more.
+But there are other traits as well, and almost all of them are virtues of character: sympathy, understanding, a sense of humor, kindness, enjoyment of life, curiosity, and many more.

 “Good company and good discourse are the very sinews of virtue” (Izaak Walton).